England player ratings after 19-7 Rugby World Cup win over New Zealand

 Tom Curry: If he continues at this rate, the Sale flanker is destined to become an all-time great.
 9

-Sam Underhill: A bone-jarring tackle on Brodie Retallick will never be forgotten.
+Sam Underhill: A bone-jarring tackle on Jordie Barrett will never be forgotten.
 Led the defensive onslaught.
 9

 Billy Vunipola: Grew in stature in the second half after a slow start when he was targeted defensively.
 8